Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Many cards impose a deadline on the balance transfers eligible for the 0% rate.
 For example, a card may offer a 15-month promotional period, but only on balance transfers you complete within the first 90 days after account opening.
 Any subsequent transfers will incur the card’s regular APR.

 The card issuer can terminate a 0% APR promotion early if you don’t pay the monthly minimum on time or if you close the account.
-You cannot get the promotion if you previously owned the same or related credit card within a set look-back period.
+You cannot get the promotion if you previously owned the same or a related credit card within a set look-back period.

-What Credit Score Do I Need For a Card With a 0% APR?
+What Credit Score Do I Need for a Card With a 0% APR?

 You need good to excellent credit (i.e., a FICO score of 670 or higher) to qualify for a 0% APR card.
 FICO is the dominant consumer credit scoring system, with a score range of 300 to 850.